LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 **Asset Tools**
 -------------------------------------

-A good practise when constructing new tools is to separte binaries for processing and visualization.
+A good practice when constructing new tools is to separate binaries for processing and visualization.

 The asset pipeline should be automatable in the sense that bulk operations can be scripted.

-By creating technology dependent user interfaces which call the command line procesding tool we assure cross-platform as well as future portability.
+By creating technology dependent user interfaces which call the command line processing tool we assure cross-platform as well as future portability.

 **Asset Catalogs**